Your Guide to B2B Social Media Marketing as a Technical Expert

 But, if you are only doing social media for the 'likes' then you aren't 'likely' in B2B professional services industry marketing.

-In professional services marketing, social media is just one of the tools to convey a broader message about your firms expertise.
-It should be a mix of content:
+In professional services marketing, social media is just one of the tools to convey a broader message about your firm’s expertise.
+Your social media marketing strategy should be a mix of content:

 educational guides